Finoozer/article-one/README.md

 7. **Principle should be changed only rarely**

-   Standing on principle gives you an upper hand, but this can change very quickly, if you say A today and B tomorrow.
+   Standing on principle gives you an upper hand, but this can change very quickly, if you say "*A*" today and "*B*" tomorrow.
 This can be also cased by lack of sincerity in your thought process.
 Some people call this stubbornness.
 Don't take me wrong, there is always a limit to obeying your principles; but if you know that the same people who call you stubborn, are indecisive and contradict themselves often, you should let them know how stupid they sound.

    **Why:**

-   Nobody will respect your opinion or the rest of these commandments, if you change your opinion daily.
+   Nobody will respect your opinion or the rest of these commandments, if you change your principles daily.

    **Example:**